Wikiand/fileguard/README.md

 * File change visualization
 * Monitoring history

-The goal is to evolve FileGuard from a command-line security tool into a practical desktop file integrity monitoring application.

 ## Author

 **Christine  Nyambura **

-Software Developer with a focus on Cybersecurity, Software Development, Digital Forensics, and AI.
+Software Developer with a focus on Cybersecurity and AI.